WaffleFrostt/300dtd-assessment/Design.md

 My notes app is based on the business model of fast and easy phone access.
 That means that each section should be where you would commonly expect it to be.

+This should be contingent on other notes apps so the layout is previously familiar to a degree.
+I will also have clearly laid out pages with large headings at the top to show exactly where the user is on the app.

 -------------------------------------------------
 -------------------------------------------------